rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

       determinateness (%) : 50.00
       - most credible action(s) = { }

 Our previous robust best choice recommendation remains, in this example here, **stable** (see :numref:`unOpposed5` Line 6).
 We recover indeed the best choice recommendation ['p2', 'p4'], independently of the very importance weight one may eventually allocate to each one of the three decision objectives.
-Yet notice that decision alternative 'p7' appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Line 14).
+Yet notice that decision alternative 'p7' appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Lines 6 and 14).

 We may visualize this unopposed robustness result in :numref:`unopDigraph` below.